-A fried chicken dish known for its extreme spiciness, you can control the amount of heat by using less chilis (or chili paste or powder).
+Buldak is a Korean fried chicken dish known for its extreme spiciness but you can control the amount of heat by using less chilis (or chili paste or powder).
 What I do not recommend “less” of is the marinating time.
 The chicken just won’t get the depth of flavor and coloring without sitting overnight in the fridge in the soy and spice marinade.

 If you want a faster cooking buldak, use chicken fillets.
 But fried chicken is so much tastier when bone-in chicken pieces are used so I opted for thighs — bone in and skin on.